xyzyzl/compprog/README.md

 Then at each index i, we loop through all indices j and open the jth door.
 Then we find the number of cows from i to j.
 We then find the best j and store that into our current state.
 We refresh the dp array n times, and each time we take the minimum that gets us to the end with k doors unlocked.

 Total time is O(n * n^2 k) = O(n^3 k).

+**USACO 2016 February Gold - Fenced in** \
+12.9.2019 \
+Estimated CF Difficulty: 2000

+Just run an MST algorithm, but don't store the edges.
+Instead find the edges when you are at some pair of point.
+Doing Kruskal like this should not be very different from the original variant

+Storing the edges = MLE.
+I did that and got 7/10.

 **USACO 2017 January Gold - Cow Navigation** \
 12.10.2019 \